Welcome to Fostering

-Fostering involves caring for children aged 0-18 in your own home, alongside your own children and other members of your family.
+Fostering involves caring for children aged 0-18 in your own home.
+This is alongside your own children and other members of your family.
 It involves fully incorporating children and young people into your family and lifestyle.
-You must provide a genuine commitment to help them recover from trauma, loss and separation, and help them cope with difficult and stressful experiences.
+You must provide a genuine commitment to help them recover from trauma, loss and separation.
+You must help them cope with difficult and stressful experiences.

-Foster carers work in partnership with the local authority, family members, and other professionals involved in their care, to best meet the individual needs of the child or young person.
+Foster carers work in partnership with the local authority, family members, and other professionals involved in their care.
+This is to best meet the individual needs of the child or young person.

 Norfolk Fostering Service

 We are responsible for providing care to over 1,000 children in Norfolk.
 Our aim is to provide Norfolk families for Norfolk children.

 Most children in care are looked after by foster carers.
 They provide a stable and secure family environment either in the short or long-term.

 We need high-quality foster carers who are able to look after children and provide a nurturing family environment.
 Young people can thrive and achieve their potential.
 By becoming a foster carer with us, you are supporting local children and families in Norfolk.

 You can make a real difference to a child's life.